maidsafe/docs/core-concepts/data-types.md

 Think of a Public Archive as a directory listing that lives on the network.
 When you create one, each file gets uploaded as chunks first, then the archive creates a map linking file paths to where those chunks live on the network.
 The archive itself becomes a chunk too—it's like taking a photo of your file system structure and storing that photo on the network.
 Once uploaded, this snapshot is permanent and immutable, but it provides a convenient way to organize and reference collections of files as a single unit.

+More on Public Archives in the [Public Archive API Reference](../api-reference/autonomi-client/public-archive.md)

 ### Private Archive

 A Private Archive provides enhanced privacy by keeping data maps within the archive itself rather than referencing them on the network.
 Unlike Public Archives which reference files through their network addresses, Private Archives contain the complete data maps within the archive structure.
 Like Public Archives, they support nested paths to simulate directories and store metadata for each file.
 Private Archives are uploaded to the network as encrypted chunks.